Siyuan-Harry/OmniTutor/README.md

 Thanks to the developers of Streamlit, FAISS, NLTK and OpenAI for their incredible tools that made this project possible.

-Special thanks to Xuying, as my mentor and colleague, who gave me most significant support during the whole process of this project from zero to one.
+Special thanks to Xuying Li, as my mentor and colleague, who gave me most significant support during the whole process of this project from zero to one.